UnlockNYC/unlock-nyc-web/src/index.md

       housing specialists and advocates for tips, tools, and ways to unlock more doors with your clients.
     image: 'https://public-unlock.nyc3.digitaloceanspaces.com/home-Image 2.png'
+    alt: >-
+      two young people facing opposite directions, one using a phone against a purple background and the other using a laptop against a blue background
     button: 'yes'
     buttonList:
       - buttonText: Learn more